Most steak connoisseurs would hold Wagyu and Angus beef as the prime steak cuts on the market.

 - Wagyu is significantly more expensive than Angus due to its rare breed and rearing conditions.

 Black Angus Beef Facts

 While Angus beef is generally of a higher quality than regular cuts of beef, it is not an inherent sign of superior beef on the USDA scale.

 Instead, the name denotes the breed of cattle from which the meat came, meaning the quality of the meat can be either prime or choice.

 However, for comparison purposes, we will be discussing prime cuts of Angus beef .

-Angus cattle originated in Scotland in the 19th century and were distributed globally throughout the 1800s.
+Angus livestock originated in Scotland in the 19th century and was distributed globally throughout the 1800s.

 However, the primary sources of Angus beef in the 21st century remain Scotland and include the United States of America and Australia .